What Is a Ganglion Cyst?

 Surgical Excision (Ganglionectomy): Surgery may be recommended for painful, enlarging, recurrent, or movement-restricting cysts.
 The cyst and its stalk are removed, usually as an outpatient procedure under local anaesthesia.

-Ganglion cysts are not cancerous, nor do they metastasise.
-It is estimated that with a strategy of watching and waiting, the cysts can resolve on their own around 58% of the time.
+The overall prognosis is excellent, as ganglion cysts are not cancerous, nor do they metastasise.
+It is estimated that with a strategy of watching and waiting, the cysts can often resolve on their own.

 With surgical intervention, the success rate is as high as 92.5%, though the possibility of recurrence does exist.
 It is typical for the patient to return to normal activity without long-term consequences.